discordx-ts/discordx/docs/docs/decorators/commands/slashoption.md

 #### `Description`

-You can set the description of the option
+Set description of this option

 | type   | default                   |
 | ------ | ------------------------- |